Please note due to engineering work to restore Barmouth Viaduct, rail replacement bus services will run during Autumn 2023.

 Starting off early from Machynlleth (or other stations along the route), ask for a Ffestiniog Round Robin ticket.
 Head towards Shrewsbury, change there for Chester or Llandudno Junction, change at Llandudno Junction for Blaenau Ffestiniog (along the scenic Conwy Valley Line), and catch the Ffestiniog steam train to Porthmadog Harbour station.
 Walk through the town to the Cambrian Line station to get the train back to your original starting point.
 You can do it the other way round but check train times before you travel.
 Please note, it's only valid on Transport for Wales trains and one single journey on the Ffestiniog.

 There are also various 'rover' ticket options to explore the railways across one or more days.
 Some include bus travel as well to really help you explore Wales by public transport.

-Walkers can use the railway service to tick off sections of the Wales Coast Path off their list without worrying about driving – there’s a handy guide on the Wales Coast Path website.
-Other well known walks include the Mawddach Way walking trail along the beautiful Mawddach estuary, starting from Barmouth.
-The Panorama Walk takes you high above the coast for fabulous views, while Harlech's 2 mile Branwen walk explores the town and beach.
-The Visit Snowdonia website also has some good walks to check out.
+Other well known walks include the Mawddach Way walking trail around and above the beautiful Mawddach estuary, starting from Barmouth.
+The Panorama Walk takes you high above the coast for fabulous views, while Harlech's two mile Branwen walk explores the town and beach.

 Being west facing, the vivid sunsets really are something special."